codemainor/100DaysOfCode/README.md

 ## Supported Languages

-In no order of prioritization, these are the following languages the challenge currently accepts as valid solutions:
+In no order of prioritization, these are the following languages the challenge currently accepts as valid solutions(sorted alphabetically):

-- Java
-- Python
+- C
 - C#
 - C++
+- Clojure
+- Dart
+- Golang
+- Java
 - Javascript
+- Kotlin
-- Golang
+- Python
 - Ruby
 - Rust
-- Kotlin
+- Scala
 - Typescript
-- Clojure
-- Scala

 ## Event Timeline